vosaul/status.im/source/developer_tools/run_on_status/assets_guidelines.md

 ---
 id: assets_guidelines
-title: Optimize Your DApp for Status
+title: Asset Guidelines
 ---

+# Asset Guidelines

-# What does it mean to be Optimised for Status?
+## What does it mean to be Optimised for Status?

 - Your DApp looks great on mobile
 - You use our name & logo if featuring mobile wallets.
 You can use the badges below to do so.